How to Set Up Apple Pay: A Complete Guide [2023 Edition]

 Why Use Apple Pay / Apple Pay Benefits?

-Firstly, it is a secure way to make payments, as it uses encryption technology to protect your personal and financial information.
+Firstly, it is a secure way to make payments, as it uses seriously advanced encryption technology to protect your personal and financial information.

+“Security and privacy is at the core of Apple Pay.
+When you’re using Apple Pay in a store, restaurant or other merchant, cashiers will no longer see your name, credit card number or security code, helping to reduce the potential for fraud,” said Eddy Cue, Apple’s senior vice president of Internet Software and Services.

+“Apple doesn’t collect your purchase history, so we don’t know what you bought, where you bought it or how much you paid for it.
+And if your iPhone is lost or stolen, you can use Find My iPhone to quickly suspend payments from that device.”

-Secondly, it is a convenient way to make payments, as you don’t need to carry around physical cards or cash.
+Secondly, it is a convenient way to make payments, as you don’t need to carry around physical cards or cash and loads of places now support Apple Pay.

-Finally, Apple Pay can be used to make payments in a variety of places, including stores, apps, and websites.

 Setting Up Apple Pay